agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/PyAgrumConfiguration.rst

 Configuration for pyAgrum
 =========================

-Configuration for pyAgrum is centralized in an object ``gum.config``, singleton of the class ``PyAgrumConfiguration``.
+Configuration for pyAgrum is centralized in an object ``pyAgrum.config``, singleton of the (hidden) class ``PyAgrumConfiguration``.

-.. autoclass:: pyAgrum.PyAgrumConfiguration
+.. autoclass:: pyAgrum.config.PyAgrumConfiguration